-The developers of these methods say that they will give the opportunity to sick women to give birth to healthy children with whom they will be genetically related.
+The developers of these methods say that they will give the opportunity to women with impaired health to give birth to healthy children with whom they will be genetically related.
 Some suggest to use them in cases of infertility associated with age.

 Many scientists and politicians call to apply the tools of human genetic engineering carefully and thoughtfully and use them aiming only to treat genetic disorders, but not to manipulate the hereditary traits of future children.

 However, it seems that the resistance to inherited gene modifications decreases in many countries.
-The idea of manipulating mitochondria is considered not only by the U.S., but also by the British authorities.
+The idea of manipulating mitochondria is considered not only by the U.S. but also by the British authorities.

-The author notes that women with mitochondrial diseases have less dangerous ways to have children (adoption, IVF using donor eggs).
+The author notes that women with mitochondrial diseases have less dangerous ways to have children (adoption, IVF, using donor eggs).